jonathangraham/jonathangraham.github.io/_posts/2016-01-07-property_based_testing_clojure_functions.md

   (prop/for-all [c colls]
     (= (count c) (my-count c))))</code></pre>

 We can run this and it still passes - our implementation of count gives the same result as clojure count across the different collection types.
-This gives us vastly more test coverage than our unit tests had done.
+This gives us vastly more coverage of the possible inputs than our unit tests had done.

 Let's now move on to ```reduce```, and again we want to test that our implementation behaves the same as the core clojure function.